flarum/docs/extend/data.md

 Ahh good old relationships.
 These can be a little tricky, everyone has a little trouble with them.

-Relationships allow you to define a relationship (wow really?) between 2 different tables on the database.
+Relationships allow you to define a relationship (*wow really?) between 2 different tables on the database.
 An example of such a relationship is a post with many likes from users.
 To define this relationship, three database tables are needed: users, posts, and post_likes.
 The  post_likes table is derived from the alphabetical order of the related model names, and contains the user_id and post_id columns.
 Since there is a new table `post_likes` (or whatever your relationship table is), don't forget to create a migration that creates you new table!

 There are 3 events you should listen for in order to create a complete relationship: [`GetModelRelationship`](https://github.com/flarum/core/blob/master/src/Event/GetModelRelationship.php) which defines a relationship in the backend, [`GetApiRelationship`](https://github.com/flarum/core/blob/master/src/Event/GetApiRelationship.php) which allows you to include a relationship in a API request, and [`WillGetData`](https://github.com/flarum/core/blob/master/src/Api/Event/WillGetData.php) which loads relationship data into other controller responses, such as to load the user-likes relationship when a post is shown.

-Take a look at this example from flarum-ext-likes:
+Take a look at this example from [Flarum Likes](https://github.com/flarum/flarum-ext-likes/blob/master/src/Listener/AddPostLikesRelationship.php):

 ```php
 <?php